Beneficial Ownership Information Reporting

 • An image of the identification document.
 If the individual does not have U.S.-issued identification, a foreign passport may be used.

-Reporting about company applicants This is only required for domestic and foreign reporting companies created or registered on or after January 1, 2024.
+Reporting about company applicants: This is only required for domestic and foreign reporting companies created or registered on or after January 1, 2024.
 A company applicant is an individual who directly files a company's formation or registration document with a U.S. state or tribal authority.
 If multiple individuals were involved, information must also be provided about the person primarily responsible for directing the filing.

 For company applicants, the following information must be reported